Coronavirus: Employer's resource centre

 If working from home is not an option, the employee may be able to arrange with their employer to take the time off as holiday or unpaid leave, but their employer does not have to agree to this.
 That said, this is an exceptional event which requires both employers and employees to exercise caution and to take reasonable steps to prevent the risk and spread of the virus.
 Alongside the employers' statutory duty of care for people’s health and safety and to provide a safe place to work, there's also a strong moral responsibility to ensure that employees feel safe and secure in their employment and so you should take people’s concerns seriously and take reasonable steps to reduce risk.

 Medical evidence is not required for the first seven days of sickness (according to the law).
 Those who are advised to self-isolate in accordance with Government guidance can obtain an isolation note from NHS 111 and should visit the NHS website for more advice on getting an isolation note.

 Pregnant employees with significant heart disease, congenital or acquired, fall into the shielding category.
 More details about those who fall into the “shielding” category can be found on the Government’s website.
-Guidance about shielding employees can be found above.
+Shielding restrictions have now been paused across the UK.

-Contrary to earlier Government guidance, pregnant employees who are not in the shielding category are not currently advised to self-isolate, but rather to follow social distancing measures.
-Employers will need to consider what, if anything, can be done to mitigate against the risks posed to pregnant employees e.g. can the employee work from home.
+Notwithstanding the pause in shielding guidance, employers still have a general duty to protect the health and safetly of pregnant women at work.
+Employers will therefore need to consider what, if anything, can be done to mitigate against the risks posed to pregnant employees e.g. considering whether the employee can work from home.